-Turning to PHYS 2010 all 3 fall sections taught using the guided-inquiry LEAP curriculum surpassed the 45% goal, with an average gain of 55%, the highest it has been for two years.
-This may be due to deliberate attempts on the part of the faculty in this course to re-emphasize conceptual understanding.
-However, we will have to wait because, although data was collected in the spring, it cannot be seen as indicative due to the sudden transition to an online format for what is essential a 'hands-on' course.
+Turning to PHYS 2010, all sections were taught using an online format in both semesters.
+Interestingly, the average gain for the fall sections taught using the guided-inquiry LEAP curriculum was 50%, whereas for the spring it was only 28%.
+On reflection, we attribute this drop off mainly to certain concepts not being addressed due to time constraints.
 Reluctantly, we continued to offer one section of PHYS 2010 in the more traditional manner.
 This because of i) the need to accommodate students who cannot fit the LEAP format into their schedule, and ii) not enough faculty who are comfortable teaching in the LEAP format.
 Low registration in this section meant that no meaningful data could be collected in either semester, but past history indicates that gains of less than 20% are typical.
 We hope that an expected opportunity to hire a new faculty member in the near future will help to address this issue.